alecjmaly/slae86/slae86/project5/2_adduser.md

 0000005D  CD80              int 0x80
 ```

-Here I will dissect the assembly piece by piece, followed by a commented version of theh code in entirety.
+Here I will dissect the assembly piece by piece, followed by a commented version of the code in its entirety.

 ## Assembly review